Best Family Album Apps in 2026

 When it comes to family photo sharing, you will definitely hear about the FamilyAlbum app.
 Interestingly, the app named itself as a category name hence it sometimes caused confusions - it's like a phone manufacture company named itself "Phone".

-We will have a dedicated review for FamilyAlbum app.
+We have a dedicated review for FamilyAlbum app.
 Here we will show the highlights so you don't have to read every single word of the 3000 words article to make a quick decision.
+If you're already a FamilyAlbum user looking to switch, we also wrote about the best FamilyAlbum alternatives.

 FamilyAlbum app interface